 Instead Lean Commercialisation focuses on validating (or not) business model hypotheses.
 Validated learning is the primary focus of Lean Commercialisation, whilst the organisation is searching for a viable, repeatable, and scalable business model.

-Lean Commercialisation is an evidence-based approach to the commercialisation of innovation.
+Lean Commercialisation is an evidence-based approach to the commercialisation of disruptive innovation.
 It aims to reduce the risk and likelihood of failure in projects involving the commercialisation of innovation, whether they be in established organisations or startups.